miso-lims/walkthroughs/_includes/ont_project.md

 they are often processed into _Libraries_ and then _Dilutions_, which are then _Pooled_ and sequenced.
 We will create a new project for our Oxford Nanopore Samples.

-{% include project-create.md detailed=include.detailed section=2.1 %}
+{% include project-create.md detailed=include.detailed section=2.1 worksheet=false %}